sigir2023-pixelrec/PixelRec/README.md

 ### Item Information Data

 See  `dataset/item_info.csv`
+**Please note that the text is truncated and randomly shuffled, we will restore them upon acceptance.**

 ### Image Data

-It will take us one week or two to make all the images public, here we first provide images used in **Pixel200K**, containing 96,282 images, they can be downloaded via https://sandbox.zenodo.org/record/1167935#.Y_rvqnZByUk.
+PixelRec's raw images will take up more than **100G** of storage space, here we first provide images used in **Pixel200K**, containing 96,282 images, they can be downloaded via https://sandbox.zenodo.org/record/1167935#.Y_rvqnZByUk.

 (It might take a long time to download these images, you can run the downloader to get access to 1000 sample images quickly, see `downloader/pixelrec_downloader.exe`.)

-The download link of all the images: coming soon.

-(PixelRec's raw images take up more than **100G** of storage space.)

-We also provide image urls and an auto-downloader to permanently access and download related image data.
+We will provide all the images urls (408,374 images in total) and an auto-downloader to permanently access and download related image data, the downloader for all images（100G）will be available once paper is accepted.

-The downloader: coming soon.

-**Please note that the images we provide now are all watermarked and the text is truncated and randomly shuffled, we will restore them upon acceptance.**
+**Please note that the images we provide now are all watermarked, we will restore them upon acceptance.**

 # Experiments